-I’ve been working in the WordPress environment since July of 2010.
-My technical knowledge grows wider each year.
+I’ve been working in the WordPress environment since July of 2010 and my technical knowledge expands each year.
 The following is a list of websites I’ve built.

 Note: Most of my work is with implementation as opposed to development.
 So for example, I find and put all the pieces together so things look nice and work as they should.
 I don’t build tools from scratch but use what already exists.
 I may write some CSS and HTML edits but only modifications to what already exists.
 That being said, I’m an implementer, not a developer.
 However, I’m still incredibly productive and effective.
 With SEO know-how, I can get my content to rank on Google’s front page.
 Duration of site builds can range from a couple days to in some cases, up to four months depending on the requirements.